-Rule 8.7 Allowable Leave Time for Parents
+Rule 8.6 Allowable Leave Time for Parents

-Absences – Child care will be paid based on the child’s enrollment with a provider.
+Child care will be paid based on the child’s enrollment with a provider.
 Excessive absences from care may result in changes or termination of the child care certificate.
 Providers must maintain and report accurate child attendance for monitoring purposes.
-Funds paid for care that cannot be substantiated by sign in/out sheets shall be recouped by MDHS.
+Payments issued by MDHS to child care providers for care that cannot be supported by sign in/out sheet documentation shall be recouped by MDHS.

-Excessive absences – A child absent from the child care provider for thirty (30) consecutive calendar days or more without contact with the child care provider.
-MDHS shall terminate child care certificates for children with excessive absences, even if fewer than 12 months of eligibility have been received.
+Excessive absences are classified as a period when a child is absent from the child care program indicated on their certificate for sixty (60) consecutive calendar days or more without contact with the child care provider.
+MDHS shall terminate child care certificates for children with excessive absences, even if fewer than twelve (12) months of eligibility have been received.
 Providers shall report a child absence with the correct absence code in the monthly ledger.
-Failure to accurately report child absence will be considered a violation of policy.
+Failure to accurately report child absence by either the parent or child care provider will be considered a violation of MDHS policy.

-Exception to the excessive absence rule:
+Exceptions to the Excessive Absence Rule:

-Temporary long-term absences – May be granted for special circumstances such as chronic illness of the child, custody situation that requires the child to spend extended time with a non-custodial parent, or a temporary move out of state.
-Requests should be made in writing to MDHS if absences will exceed sixty (60) consecutive days and will be granted on a case- by-case basis.
+Temporary Long-Term Absences may be granted for special circumstances such as chronic illness of the child, custody situation that requires the child to spend extended time with a non-custodial parent, or a temporary move out of state.
+Requests should be made in writing to MDHS if absences exceed sixty (60) consecutive days and will be granted on a case- by-case basis.
 If granted, the certificate will continue to remain active, regardless of attendance, but the child care provider will only be paid for five (5) days of absence per month.
-However, the child care provider has the option to disenroll the child from his or her child care center.
+The child care provider has the option to disenroll the child from his or her child care center.

-Voluntary withdrawal – Participants and providers must notify MDHS of any move out of state, or intent to withdraw from child care.
-MDHS will then terminate the certificate.
-Failure of a parent or provider to notify MDHS shall constitute as an intentional program violation.
-Absence of a child for thirty (30) consecutive days without a ruling from MDHS that the absence is temporary (see above), shall be considered a voluntary withdrawal from the program.
+Parents may voluntarily withdraw their child from the CCPP should the family relocate out of the state of Mississippi.
+If a child is absent for sixty (60) consecutive days without the parent and child care provider submitting notification to MDHS,MDHS will consider this as a voluntary withdrawal from CCPP.
+The child’s certificate will be terminated, and the family will be withdrawn from CCPP.

 Source: 45 CFR 98.40; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: May 2023
+Revised: August 2025

-Rule 8.8 Allowable Closures for Providers.
+Rule 8.7 Allowable Closures for Providers

 Subsidy providers must be available to serve the needs of parents.
 A child care center shall remain open in accordance with the months, days, and hours of operation that was provided upon application for subsidy or is currently on file with the MS Department of Health, Division of Child Care Licensure, whichever is more recent.
-No additional voluntary closures are allowed other than those described in this section.
+No additional voluntary closures are allowed other than those described in this section unless the child care provider receives approval from the Mississippi State Department of Health for additional closure dates.

-A child care center shall remain open on days when children are taken on field trips, or any other day outside of the approved holiday list provided by MDHS, for any children who cannot attend the field trips or who still need child care during holidays not approved by MDHS.
+A child care center shall remain open on days when children are taken on field trips, or any other day outside of the approved holiday list provided by MDHS and documented in the child care provider’s parent handbook, for any children who cannot attend the field trips or who still need child care during holidays not approved by MDHS.